**This blog post was updated on November 25, 2022.**

 Start a Handwritten Recipe Book

-There are a million ways to find other people’s recipes for chicken noodle soup, kugel, or beans and rice online, but nothing will ever taste quite the same as your mom’s vintage concoctions.
+There are a million ways to find other people’s recipes for chicken noodle soup, kugel, or beans and rice online, but nothing will ever taste quite the same as your mom’s vintage dishes.
 Your kids may not understand this now, but they will when they’re older and calling to ask you for recipes.
 To get started, buy a sturdy, blank notebook (have your kids decorate it if they want!), and begin collecting your family’s favorite recipes.
 Have your kids contribute their favorites and add yours as well.
 Pro tip: Make sure everything’s handwritten.
 Trust us, it’ll mean more in 20 years.

 Go Through the Old Family Photo Album